andrewKOwong/mixedconclusions/content/blog/clps/index.md

 - A sub-project extracting the CLPS codebook is [here](https://mixedconclusions.com/blog/clps_survey_vars/)
-- Note: this post was last updated on 2023-06-19, and may not reflected app updates since then.
+- Note: this post was last updated on 2023-06-19, and may not reflect app updates since then.

 ## Introduction
 Some friends of mine at